C++ Kourier vs Rust Hyper vs Go http: HTTP Compliance Benchmark

-In this post, I compare Kourier with Rust/Hyper and Go/http regarding compliance with HTTP syntax.
+In this post, I compare Kourier against Rust’s Hyper and Go’s net/http regarding compliance with HTTP syntax.

 The results show that Kourier is, by far, the most compliant server.